Koredotcom/docs/docs/xo/automation/use-cases/knowledge-ai/knowledge-graph-training.md

 You can find the Knowledge Graph by selecting your desired VA, then going to **Build** > **Conversation Skills** > **Knowledge Graph**.

-!!! note
+!!!
+Training a Few-Shot Knowledge Graph

 - Default Terms are not available.
 The only exception is when you switch from an Ontology Graph, in which case existing Default terms are stored as such until updated.
 Afterward, Default terms become Organizer terms and can be set as Mandatory.
 - Organizer Terms do not support Path-Level and Knowledge Graph Synonyms.
 They support Intent Preconditions and Context Output.
 - Mandatory Terms support Traits, Path-Level and Knowledge Graph Synonyms, Intent Preconditions, and Context Output, just like in an Ontology-based Graph.
 - You can set all Thresholds and Configurations except Path Coverage and Lemmatization using Parts of Speech, Search in Answer, and Qualify Contextual Paths, which are not supported by Few-Shot Graphs.

 <div class="admonition note">
 <p class="admonition-title">Training a Few-Shot Knowledge Graph</p>